AbdulrazaqAS/ipdao/README.md

 > Note: All critical DAO or asset updates must go through a proposal + voting process.
 A proposal becomes valid only if it meets a minimum quorum — a configurable percentage of the total GToken supply.

+### 💰 Asset Revenue Distribution

+Revenue earned by IP assets — from paid mints, licensed derivatives, or other monetization methods — is intended to be shared transparently and fairly between the DAO and the creators.

+**🧮 Current Revenue Split (Default)**

+- DAO Treasury Share – 20% (configurable per DAO)
+  - Used to:
+    - Fund airdrop quests
+    - Cover operational or promotional costs
+    - Support future initiatives, based on governance votes
+- Creators' Share – 80% (remaining amount)
+  - Shared among the original creators or contributors of the asset.

+**⚠️ Important Notes**

+- Distribution is currently off-chain:
+The smart contracts do not enforce this split automatically.
+Instead, the creators must ensure the correct distribution when transferring royalty tokens.

+- Enforceability (Future Upgrade Path):
+The revenue distribution logic can be made fully on-chain in future versions.